Why Years of Experience Aren’t Enough in Contact Centre Management

-But years of experience on its own has never been a reliable predictor of success in the Contact Centre profession.
+But years of experience alone has never been a reliable predictor of success in the Contact Centre profession — or any profession.

 The way they write their emails.
 Or the way they measure quality.
 Even the way they calculate productivity.